 Westpac Platinum Credit Cards with Travel Insurance

 Westpac Platinum travel insurance covers all members of the same family who are travelling overseas for a maximum of six months.
-You can obtain an extra month if you have experienced delays that were beyond your control.
-To activate your cover you have to pay 100 percent of your international airline ticket with your Westpac Platinum credit card or with valid Westpac rewards points.
-You are not covered if the ticket was paid by somebody else of if you paid by BPAY or direct deposit from your bank.
+Dependent children under the age of two years as at the date of the journey commencing are eligible for this overseas travel insurance policy, provided that the dependent child is travelling with the cardholder for the entire journey You can obtain an extra month if you have experienced delays that were beyond your control.
+To activate your cover you have to pay $500 of your prepaid travel costs with your eligible Westpac credit card.
+You are not covered if the ticket was paid by somebody else or if you paid by BPAY or direct deposit from your bank.
 Income protection is not available.
 You will need to read your policy document to see what you are not covered for but most of these are the usual disclaimers.
 The most important one to remember here is that you are not covered if you simply lose any of your personal items while travelling.
 Keep this in mind.

 QBE Insurance (Australia) Limited ABN 78 003 191 035 AFSL 239545 is the issuer of the insurance group policy to Westpac Banking Corporation ABN 33 007 457 141 providing eligible Westpac account holders and cardholders to claim under it as third party beneficiaries.
 For more information on this policy please refer to terms, conditions, limits and exclusions, of the group policy, set out in the Credit Card Complimentary Insurance Terms and Conditions.
 Westpac does not guarantee the insurance.